 If the administrators deem a competitor as a potential danger for the cars on track they have the right to cancel the entry for the event.

 All players must join the allocated discord server at least 10 minutes before the race.

 6.3. – Scoring

-Points will be awarded by finishing position after official results as listed below.
+Points will be awarded by Qualifying and finishing position after official results as listed below.